Wednesday, October 26, 2022

 In any case, based on what we’ve accomplished so far as well as stopping off for some breaks, we should be well after lunch by this point in the day.
 I would start making my way over to Tomorrowland here, as many of these typically have somewhat lower wait times.
 You should be able to knock out Buzz Lightyear’s Space Ranger Spin, Monsters Inc. Laugh Floor, Carousel of Progress, Tomorrowland Speedway and the PeopleMover rather easily.
 Astro Orbiter is a difficult one to figure and often has higher wait times than you might expect for a ride of this type.

 The one big one we didn’t mention in Tomorrowland yet is of course Space Mountain.
-This is often one of the busiest attractions in the park but you might catch it at a good time.
+If you weren't able to obtain a lightning lane for this one, you might catch it at a good time here.
 If not, I would save this one for the end of the night (still night one here).
 Also, if you don’t have the time to get to all those Tomorrowland attractions above (or want to redo any of them), Tomorrowland is a wonderful place to be after dark.
 The atmosphere comes alive and it’s a lot of fun to look at everything from the height of the Astro Orbiter or the comfort of the PeopleMover.
-When Tron Lightcycle Run opens in Spring 2023, this will change the math on the Tomorrowland ride order, but we'll worry about that when we get to that point.
+Tron Lightcycle Run and its futuristic canopy add to this picturesque area.

-Magic Kingdom has always been known for their nighttime spectaculars including fireworks over Cinderella Castle and Enchantment is no exception.
-While I had some thoughts on why it’s no Happily Ever After it’s absolutely worth watching especially after a long, fun day at the park.
+Magic Kingdom has always been known for their nighttime spectaculars including fireworks over Cinderella Castle and Happily Ever After is possibly the best they've ever had.
+Make sure you plan at least one night here to watch this show - it is the true definition of spectacular.
 People will begin staking out spots early but if you don’t want the absolute best view, you should be able to arrive within a half hour of show time and still enjoy it.
 I would try to get a spot towards the Tomorrowland side of the park.
 This can be a great view, but also serves the purpose of positioning you on that side to be able to run (or at least walk quickly!) back to Tomorrowland to ride Space Mountain.
-If you’re standing on the other side of the hub, it will be very difficult to work your way back to this side of the park when the majority of guests leave as soon as Enchantment ends.
+If you’re standing on the other side of the hub, it will be very difficult to work your way back to this side of the park when the majority of guests leave as soon as HEA ends.

 Many of the other Fantasyland attractions have low to moderate wait times, so we don’t need to strategize a particular way through this area.
 The attractions are largely close together and suitable for all ages, making this one of the most popular sections of any land in any Disney park.
 Stop by Gaston’s Tavern for a cinnamon roll and thank me later.